imaniclinic/healingwithfaith/README.md

 # ImaniClinic
 Redesign of the Imani Clinic Website.
-This is the redesign of the contact page.

 ## Getting Started:
 - You need node.js and npm